PeterBengtson/HitchGPT/README.md

 ```

 The model was then asked questions of the above type.
 After each question, the model was asked to analyse what
-it had just output and self-critique it as the real Christopher Hitchen's would have done, and then to generate bullet points
+it had just output and self-critique it as the real Christopher Hitchens would have done, and then generate bullet points
-of a general nature not to do with the specific question that would help the model to generate replies even more in line with
+that would help the model generate replies even more in line with Hitchens' style, motivations and approach.
+These bullet
-Hitchens' style, motivations and approach.
-These bullet points were then incorporated into the System Message and the cycle
+points were then incorporated into the System Message and the cycle repeated.
-repeated.